near/docs/docs/2.develop/contracts/actions.md

 ## Add Keys

-When you use actions to create a new account, the created account does not have keys, meaning that it **cannot sign transactions** (e.g. to update its contract, delete itself, transfer money).
-However, their code **can** still call other contracts and transfer money as part of a **cross-contract call** (since another person is the `signer`), but that's it.
+When you use actions to create a new account, the created account does not have any access keys, meaning that it **cannot sign transactions** (e.g. to update its contract, delete itself, transfer money).

-To enable using the account for something else than a smart contract, you need to add keys to it.
-You have two options:
+There are two options for adding keys to the account:
-1. `add_access_key`: adds keys that only allow to call specific methods in a specific account.
+1. `add_access_key`: adds a key that can only call specific methods on a specified contract.
-2. `add_full_access_key`: adds keys that give full access to the account.
+2. `add_full_access_key`: adds a key that has full access to the account.

 <br/>